Misuse of private information

 Information is often both private and confidential.
 As such, privacy claims may be brought as both a misuse of private information and breach of confidence.

-What is the Data Protection Act 1998?
+What is the General Data Protection Regulation ('GDPR') and the Data Protection Act 2018?

 How can I stop my private information being misused, my confidence being breached or data protection rights being abused?